-An important resource for both full-time and adjunct faculty development at the College is the Center for Teaching and Learning (CTL) [41].
-The central mission of the CTL is to recognize, promote, and sustain the quality of teaching and learning at the College.
-CTL provides faculty with opportunities to discuss and learn about all aspects of teaching and learning, assessment, and the curriculum through long-term development series, intensive week-long and full-day workshops, and one-one consulting for faculty who seek support in improving their pedagogical practice.
-The center provided more than 43 workshops during the 2014-2015 academic year, with 638 attendees from all academic divisions, and it actively solicits participation in its workshops from all full- and part-time faculty.
-CTL also offers workshops targeted to first year and adjunct faculty, to assist their acclimation to the college community.
+An important resource for both full-time and adjunct faculty development at the College is the Center for Teaching and Learning (CTL) [40].
+Its central mission is to recognize, promote, and sustain the quality of teaching and learning at the College.
+CTL provides faculty with opportunities to discuss and learn about all aspects of teaching and learning, assessment, and the curriculum through long-term development series, intensive week-long and full-day workshops, and one-to-one consulting for faculty who seek support in improving their pedagogical practice.
+The center provided more than 43 workshops during the 2014-15 academic year, with 638 attendees from all academic divisions, and it actively solicits participation in its workshops from all full- and part-time faculty.
+Programming is guided by feedback from the participants.
+CTL also offers workshops, targeted to first-year and adjunct faculty, to assist their acclimation to the college community.

-3.4 Effectiveness of official publications (s3c3)
+3.4 Effectiveness of Official Publications (s3c3)

 The College's website provides access to a wealth of information about the College, its programs, and available resources.
 College Bulletins dating back to 1993 are available online and contain all program requirements.
-All departments, academic programs, and offices that serve students maintain websites where requirements and other pertinent information is posted.
+All departments, academic programs, and offices that serve students maintain websites where requirements and other pertinent information are posted.
 The Financial Aid Office also maintains a detailed website where information on full-time status, as is often required for aid, is clearly presented.
-DegreeWorks [42] is a CUNY-wide system that is the basis of the QC online advisement system.
-It provides students with a definitive statement of their general education and major requirements, grades, and other information they need in order to successfully complete their degree in a timely manner.
+DegreeWorks [41] is a CUNY-wide system that is the basis of the QC online advisement system.
+It provides students with a definitive statement of their general education and major requirements, grades, and other information they need in order to successfully complete their degrees in a timely manner.
 CUNYfirst, the CUNY-wide business and registration system, also provides students with detailed online information on their academic history, both within CUNY and at prior institutions.

-Appendix J.995 [A142] is a list of all courses approved for either the Perspectives or Pathways general education requirements.
-This appendix was generated from a website [43] maintained by the QC Office of General Education that has been constructed in such a way that other websites on campus are able to embed customized views of it, thereby maintaining automatic synchronization across various communication channels.
-For example, the General Education website publishes web pages that break the master list down into sections for both Pathways requirements [44] and for Perspectives requirements [45].
-Some of the divisional websites at the College also embed views of subsets of the master list as well.
+Appendix J.14 gives a list of all courses approved for either the Perspectives or Pathways general education requirements.
+This appendix was generated from a website [42] maintained by the QC Office of General Education that has been constructed in such a way that other websites on campus are able to embed customized views of it, thereby maintaining automatic synchronization across various communication channels.
+For example, the General Education website publishes web pages that break the master list down into sections for both Pathways requirements [43] and Perspectives requirements [44].
+Some of the divisional websites at the College also embed views of subsets of the master list.

-The Office of General Education also provides a website that shows all general education courses that have been scheduled to be offered at the College for recent-past, present, and near-future semesters [43].
+The Office of General Education provides a website that shows all general education courses that have been scheduled to be offered at the College for recent past, present, and near-future semesters [42].
 This website provides certain information about QC general education offerings that are not available on CUNYfirst, the university-wide database system.
-The CUNY Pathways website, [46], provides a uniform description of the Pathways structures and policies for all CUNY students, and includes links back to each campus' General Education website, including QC's.
+The CUNY Pathways website [45] provides a uniform description of the Pathways structures and policies for all CUNY students and includes links back to each campus's General Education website, including QC's.